-Characteristics that make an apple a good eating apple are not (always) the things that make a good cider apple.
+Characteristics that make an apple a delicious eating apple are not (always) the same things that make a good cider apple.

 Juice- If you’re skipping choosing the apple blend you can go right to buying the fresh sweet cider.
 If you can find a farm stand that presses sweet cider, especially in the fall that is your best bet.
 Unpasteurized juice is best, UV pasteurized juice is ok.
-If you are buying cider at the store make sure no sorbate or benzoate have been added.
+If you are buying cider at the store make sure no sorbate, potassium sorbate, or benzoate have been added.

 - Preferably a hydrometer as well